CarInsurance.com Insights

 Is Nationwide cheaper than other car insurance companies?

 Yes.
-Nationwide’s average monthly premium for car insurance is among the lowest of the insurers we evaluated in our rate analysis.
+Nationwide’s average monthly car insurance premium is lower than many of the insurers we evaluated in our rate analysis.
 Keep in mind that car insurance rates can vary based on your driving history, location, coverage selections and even gender, so compare multiple quotes to find the best balance of price and coverage.

 What discounts does Nationwide offer?

 Nationwide’s SmartRide telematics app could save you up to 40% with good driving.
-Still, there are plenty of other available discounts, too: multi-policy, good student and safe driver discounts, for example.
+There are plenty of other available discounts, too, including multi-policy, good student and safe driver discounts, for example.

 Does Nationwide offer accident forgiveness?